Doruk-0891/React-Assignments/README.md

 ## What is npm?
 npm is package manager.
-It's a place where code or libraries centralized and people can use them.
+It's a place where code or libraries centralized and people can use them. npm manages the packages.
+If we have to use package in our application, then we have to run **npm install package_name**.

 ## What is parcel/webpack?
 Why do we need it?
 **Webpack:**